Mirrored Langevin Dynamics: Mirrored Langevin Dynamics

 \subsection{Applications to Sampling from Constrained Distributions}

 We now consider applications of MLD.
 For strongly log-concave distributions with general constraint, we prove matching rates to that of unconstrained ones; see Section \ref{sec:strongly_log-concave}.
-In Section \ref{sec:simplex}, we consider the important case where the constraint is a {probability simplex}.
+In Section \ref{sec:simplex}, we consider the important case where the constraint is a {probability simplex}\footnote{More examples of mirror map can be found in \textbf{Appendix \ref{app:mirror_maps}}.}.